-Physician Assistant students are required to attend all scheduled classes, laboratory sessions and clinical practice experiences except for emergencies, personal illness or injury.
-Only in cases of true family emergency, illness, or injury, will absence or tardiness be excused.
+Physician Assistant students are required to attend all scheduled classes (virtual or face-to-face), laboratory sessions and clinical practice experiences except for emergencies, personal illness or injury.
+Only in cases of true family emergency, illness, or injury, will you be excused.